CUNY School of Law

-The City University of New York School of Law (CUNY School of Law) is a public law school in New York City.
-It was founded in 1983 as part of the City University of New York.
-CUNY School of Law was established as a public interest law school with a curriculum focused on integrating clinical teaching methods within traditional legal studies.
+The City University of New York School of Law (CUNY School of Law, pronounced /ˈkjuːni/, KYOO-nee) is a public law school in New York City.
+It was founded in 1983 as part of the City University of New York and is the only publicly funded law school in the city.
+CUNY Law's dual mission is "to recruit and train outstanding public interest lawyers" and to "diversify the legal profession."

+CUNY Law's curriculum is centered around integrating clinical teaching methods within traditional legal studies.
+The curriculum is unique among law schools in its emphasis on civil rights law, indigent defense, and using the law to challenge systemic inequalities.

-75% of the Class of 2019 obtained full-time, long-term, JD-required employment within nine months after graduation.
+For the class of 2022, 63.83% obtained full-time, long-term, JD-required employment within nine months after graduation including 48.12% employed in public-interest law.